-You'll pay anywhere from $85 to $250 for a full course of treatment
+You'll pay anywhere from $85 to $250 for a full course

 When buying AcnEase, the pricing is solely based on the number of bottles in the package.
 They're named according to the severity of your acne -mild to severe body/face - but the only difference is in how much you'll be buying at once.
-You'll pay $85 for three bottles and $250 for ten - but keep in mind that those quantities may only represent a month or six weeks of treatment.
+You'll pay $85 for three bottles and $250 for ten - but keep in mind that those quantities may only represent a month or six weeks of use.

 60-day satisfaction guarantee

 AcnEase comes with a 60-day satisfaction guarantee.
 You can get a full refund (minus shipping and handling) if you try the product for at least a month and don't see the results you're looking for.
-However, be aware that this guarantee only applies to one treatment on your first order - so you shouldn't stock up or try multiple product lines when you make that initial purchase.
+However, be aware that this guarantee only applies to one application on your first order - so you shouldn't stock up or try multiple product lines when you make that initial purchase.

 Good luck getting help from customer service here

 However, that guarantee is only good if the company actually honors it - and from what we've seen in customer feedback, that's a pretty risky proposition.
 If AcnEase works for you, that's great.
-We did see comments from a handful of people who said this treatment was worth the money.
+We did see comments from a handful of people who said this option was worth the money.
 However, we saw many more complaints saying that not only did AcnEase not change the health of their skin, but there was also zero response from the company when requesting a refund according to the promised satisfaction guarantee.
 When we tried calling the contact number listed on the AcnEase website during the posted business hours, our call was repeatedly disconnected.
 Maybe that's why parent company Herborium only has a "C" rating from the Better Business Bureau?

 Could be an expensive experiment